phparch/Fediverse-follows/README.md

 # Fediverse-follows
-A list of people and server to follow in the Fediverse
+A list of people and servers to follow in the Fediverse

+# PR's are very welcomed.